dhis2/training-docs/content/tracker_use/tg_android_analysis.md

 Before starting, login to the android app using your training instance.

-### Review the maps display within the contact tracing program
+### Review the maps display within the case based surveillance program

 The android app will display the map screen in event or tracker programs that contain one or more of the following elements: